Pydanco/Pydanco/README.md

 - 👋 Hi, I’m @Pydanco
 - 👀 I’m interested in computing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning le développement
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me discord :Mr Sorry#9164

 <!---
 Pydanco/Pydanco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.